govtrack/govtrack.us-web/README.md

 ### Development using Vagrant

-GovTrack.us runs on Ubuntu 16.04 or OS X. To simplify local development, we have a `Vagrantfile` in this directory.
+GovTrack.us is based on Python 3 and Django 1.x and runs on Ubuntu 16.04 or OS X. To simplify local development, we have a `Vagrantfile` in this directory.
 You can get started quickly simply by installing [Vagrant](https://www.vagrantup.com/) and running:

     # Get this repo (you must clone with `--recursive`)
     git clone --recursive https://github.com/govtrack/govtrack.us-web.git